Saving 1,000’s every year

 If you find sick, injured, or abandoned wildlife

 - In most cases, leave the animal alone.
-Contact an appropriate agency (HSHV, Friends of Wildlife, Help 4 Wildlife, or Bird Center of Washtenaw County) for advice.
+Contact an appropriate agency (HSHV, Friends of Wildlife, Help 4 Wildlife, or Bird Center of Michigan) for advice.
 HSHV is available 24 hours a day rescue involving sick or injured wildlife.

 - Never offer ANY food or liquid (including milk and water) to the animal without first consulting an expert.